-What are the Requirements for a Will to be Valid in Massachusetts?
+What Are The Requirements For a Valid Will in Massachusetts?

 Massachusetts law requires that a testator (the person making the will) be at least 18 years of age.